ThisisPatientEngagementcontent

 Managing Depression, Teen

 Depression is a mental health condition that can affect your thoughts, feelings, and behavior.
 You may feel down, blue, or sad, or you may be irritable and moody.
-If you have been diagnosed with depression, you may be relieved to know now why you have felt or behaved a certain way.
-If you are living with depression, there are ways to help you relieve the symptoms and feel better.
+If you have been diagnosed with depression, you may be relieved to know why you have felt or behaved a certain way.
+If you are living with depression, there are ways to help you relieve your symptoms and feel better.

 How to manage lifestyle changes